fbpx

 The form in question can be found on the UK government website, and comes with a fee of £391.
 You can also submit this form by post.

-If you are applying for an Interim Possession Order, then the process is usually the same as in all other countries.
+If you are applying for an IPO, the process is usually the same as in all other countries.

 How to get rid of squatters in Northern Ireland